-In the United States, one commentator observed that '[t]he proposition that facts comprise a large component of constitutional decision making will strike some ... as glaringly obvious and others as obviously mistaken'.26 I sit in the former camp.
+In the United States, one commentator observed that "[t]he proposition that facts comprise a large component of constitutional decision making will strike some ... as glaringly obvious and others as obviously mistaken26.
+I sit in the former camp.
+Facts set the playing field for constitutional cases.
+They are critical for identifying the issues that properly arise for determination and in framing the questions to be resolved.
+Facts, or lack of them, often determine constitutional validity.